meekm/LoRaSoundkit/README.md

 #define APPKEY "00000000000000000000000000000000"
 ```
 ## Payload Interface
-A LoRa payload message length is max 50 bytes, therefore the message is compressed into values of 12 bits.
-The payload decoder converts the payload to a JSON message.
+A LoRa payload is a binary message wiht a mximum lenth of 50 bytes, therefore the message is compressed into values of 12 bits.
+The payload decoder converts the binary message to a JSON message.

 One upload message contains the minimum, maximum and average level for a measurment and the 9 octaves spectrum values.
 This is done for the weigting curves dB(A), dB(C) and db(Z).
 The spectrum contains the dB values for the octave bands 31.5Hz, 63Hz, 125Hz, 250Hz, 500Hz, 1kHz, 2kHz, 4kHz and 8kHz